RamboRogers/cyberai/README.md

 2. **Select** your preferred AI model
 3. **Chat** in real-time with streaming responses
 4. **Create** custom agents with specialized system prompts
+5. **Search** the web directly from your chat with integrated search providers

 ### Admin Features